cheshmi/mining-bench/README.md

 bash run_spmm.sh
 ```

 * all results should be stored as CSV files under the _./logs/_ directory.
+Plots should be
+created in the current directoy as PDF files.